navaneeth/calabash-ios-java/README.md

 }
 ```

 For the query syntax, please take a look at [Calabash Wiki](https://github.com/calabash/calabash-ios/wiki/05-Query-syntax).
 You can use Junit asserts to perform assertions.
+For more information, visit [Calabash](https://github.com/calabash/calabash-ios) page.

 Licence
 ==========